 When a diagnosis of salmonellosis has been determined and the source of your illness has been pinpointed, it’s time to hire Elliot.
 He will help you and your family decide what legal action to take; he will get the answers to all your questions; and he will seek the proper amount of compensation for your family’s pain and distress.

 What kinds of food can be affected

 Many different types of food can carry the bacteria, including dairy, meat, fish, raw fruits and vegetables, spices, and nuts.
-In 2015-16, the CDC reported nine outbreaks in the United States due to the following contaminated foods:
+In 2015 and 2016, the CDC reported nine outbreaks in the United States due to the following contaminated foods: